 Step-4: Making Perfect Foreground, Midground, And Background

 It is vastly important to use your aquarium ground effectively to portray the layout you want to achieve and to make the aquascape appealing to the eyes.
-Obviously, you wouldn’t like to put tall plants or large stones at the front, then you can’t see anything else.
+Obviously, you wouldn’t like to put tall plants or large stones in the front; then, you can’t see anything else.

-According to your chosen style, you have to buy and introduce decor (hardscape and plants) into the tank.
+You have to buy and introduce decor (hardscape and plants) into the tank according to your chosen style.
 Most hardscapes are rocks, stone, driftwood, etc. Lay them nicely as per your choice; the better is according to the focal points.

 While adding decor, avoid sharp edges since fish can get injured.
 If you like to add driftwood, you have to prepare that well; otherwise, that can bring harmful materials to your tank.

 Place the shortest and slow-growing plants (carpeting plants) and the smallest rocks at the front.
-Use the midground for mid-height plants and stones.
+Next, use the midground for mid-height plants and stones.
 Lastly, the background is where the tallest elements, including plants, are ready to go.

 Anchor the plants in the substrate properly to prevent detachments and breaking loose.
 Read my detailed article on how to plant different aquarium plants in various substrates.

-Use the techniques mentioned above to find focal points and place points of interest in those areas to allure the eyes.
+Use the aforementioned techniques to find focal points and place points of interest in those areas to allure the eyes.